Six Policy Catalysts Driving the Battery Storage Industry

 6. Public Utility Regulatory Policy Act (PURPA)

 The PURPA statute originates in the 1970s and mandates that utilities procure renewable generation—whether they want to or not—if it is produced by a qualifying renewable facility (QF) at specified rates.
-In September 2019, FERC proposed to revise its PURPA interpretations that would reduce the volume of QFs and the generosity of contract terms (see “FERC’s Proposed Dilution of Public Utility Regulatory Policies Act (PURPA) a Negative for Solar and Wind Developers,” September 19, 2019).
+In September 2019, FERC proposed to revise its PURPA interpretations that would reduce the volume of QFs and the generosity of contract terms.
 The impact of this policy revision on battery storage, if it is finalized, would be somewhat muted because FERC has declined to be dispositive on exactly how battery storage fits into PURPA.

 Instead, FERC has left the issue to the states, which usually deliberate through their public service commission.
 These reforms would be more impactful in vertically integrated states where QFs have driven solar.
 We believe if the White House changes parties after the November elections, a democratic majority at FERC would modify its PURPA interpretation policy to be more generous toward renewable and storage contracts.